shrutibnehe/addition_calculator/addition.md

   When Result goes out of range

-  Then Result scrollable by arrows
+  Then scroll result using arrows

 Scenario: Addition of two negative numbers